MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-overview.md

 ### Picking a starting point

-With everything explained before, and if you have not picked starting points yet, we recommend to start the containerization of your new Java application with 2 vCPu cores, 6 GB of container memory with 2 GB allocated to JVM Heap memory and the Parallel GC.
+With everything explained before, and if you have not picked starting points yet, we recommend to start the containerization of your new Java application with 2 vCPu cores, 4 GB of container memory with 75% allocated to JVM Heap memory and the Parallel GC.

 ## Existing (on premises) application